MD-DILDAR-MANDAL/c-shell/README.md

 # C Shell

-Buid a shell in C from a tutorial by Stephan Brennan.
+Building a shell in C from a tutorial by Stephan Brennan.
 ```
                                    /\
                               /\  //\\